Big Time Rush (TV series)

-Big Time Rush is an American musical sitcom television series created by Scott Fellows that originally aired on Nickelodeon from November 28, 2009, to July 25, 2013.
-It focuses on the Hollywood misadventures of four hockey players from Duluth, Minnesota, Kendall Knight, James Diamond, Carlos Garcia, and Logan Mitchell, after they are selected to form a boy band by fictional mega music producer Gustavo Rocque.
+Big Time Rush is an American musical sitcom television series created by Scott Fellows that originally aired on Nickelodeon from November 28, 2009, to July 25, 2013, featuring the band Big Time Rush portrayed as a fictional version of themselves, similar to The Monkees.

+It focuses on the Hollywood misadventures of four hockey players from Duluth, Minnesota - Kendall Knight, James Diamond, Carlos Garcia, and Logan Mitchell - after they are selected to form a boy band by fictional mega music producer Gustavo Rocque.

 History

 The series premiered with an hour-long pilot episode, "Big Time Audition", on Nickelodeon, on November 28, 2009.
 Its official debut episode premiered on January 18, 2010.
 The show's second season premiered on September 25, 2010.
-On May 24, 2011, Big Time Rush was renewed for a third season with production scheduled to begin January 2012.
-Season three premiered May 12, 2012.
-On March 10, 2012, a film adaptation named "Big Time Movie" based on the series premiered.
+On May 24, 2011, Big Time Rush was renewed for a third season with production scheduled to begin in January 2012.
+Season three premiered on May 12, 2012.
+Big Time Movie, a film adaptation of the series, premiered on March 10, 2012.
 On August 6, 2012, Nickelodeon renewed Big Time Rush for a 13-episode fourth season.
 Production began on January 7, 2013.
-The fourth season premiered May 2, 2013, and aired its series finale "Big Time Dreams" on July 25, 2013.
+The fourth season premiered on May 2, 2013, and aired its series finale "Big Time Dreams" on July 25, 2013.